vmware-archive/nsxraml/md-version/nsxvapi.md

 6.2.3 | Method introduced.

 ### /2.0/vdn/virtualwires/{virtualWireID}/hardwaregateways/{hardwareGatewayBindingId}
-Working with Connections Between Hardware Gateways and Logical Switches
+Working With Connections Between Hardware Gateways and Logical Switches
 -------

 * **post** *(secured)*: Manage the connection between a hardware gateway and a logical switch.